aws-samples/amazon-fsx-workshop/fsx-windows/workshop/4-create-new-shares/README.md

 - Open **File Explorer**
 - Type the UNC path to one of the new shares using the file system's DNS name (e.g. **\\\\fs-0123456789abcdef.example.com\data**)
 - Access all the new shares created above (e.g. \data, \finance, \sales, marketing)
-- Can we read and write to all shares?
+- Can you read and write to all shares?

 ---
 ## Next section